Julia-Wagner/PawfectMatch/README.md

 ## **Profile**

 A profile is automatically created for a user after registration.
 User profiles can be viewed by everyone, but only the owner of a profile can edit it.
 The profile detail page contains all posts published by the user.
 Users can follow and unfollow other profiles.
+If the owner of the profile added a name, it is shown at the top of the profile.
+If not, the username is visible there.

 ![Profile](docs/screenshots/profile_desktop.png)\
 *Profile detail on a desktop*